 Camouflage Yellowed Teeth

-To downplay a yellow cast on your teeth, try lipsticks with a bluish undertone.
+To downplay a yellow cast on your teeth, try lipsticks with a blue undertone.
 According to Lazarus, a New York City makeup artist, shades that work include plums, pinks, wines, and violets.

 Don't Throw Out a Broken Lipstick